thiroyoshi/vueslsapp-cdn/README.md

 You can build ...

 - CloudFront for SPA
-- Connection to S3 bucket to be deployed VueSlsApp
+- Connection to S3 bucket to deploy VueSlsApp
 - S3 bucket for CloudFront Access Log

 ## Requirements